THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 You Do Not Have To Get Off The Ship

 Disney cruise lines takes you to some exciting ports.
-The Caribbean, The Bahamas, Alaska and Europe all have amazing ports of call to explore (and then there is Nassau).
+The Caribbean, The Bahamas, Alaska and Europe all have amazing ports of call to explore.

 But there may be times when you just want to relax and stay on board the ship.
 We usually spend at least one port day enjoying the ship.
 It is great to have the chance to be on the ship when it is so quiet.
 No lines for the AquaDuck, reduced Spa prices, no lines in the buffet, and fewer people in the pools are just some of the benefits of staying on the ship whilst others are exploring.